tethysplatform/tethys/docs/tethys_sdk/layouts/map_layout.rst

 .. caution::

-    The Map Clicks Popup feature and the Feature Selection Properties Popup feature cannot not be used together.
+    The Map Clicks Popup feature and the Feature Selection :ref:`map_layout_feature_selection_popups` feature cannot not be used together.
 When both are enabled, neither popup is displayed.

 JavaScript
 ----------